 The financial highlights table is intended to help you understand the Fund's financial performance since the inception of the Fund.
 Certain information reflects financial results for a single share of the Fund.
 The financial highlights table relates to the Fund's Founders Class shares.
 The Fund's Investor Class shares have not commenced investment operations as of the date of this Prospectus.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The financial highlights have been audited by Tait, Weller and Baker LLP, the Fund's independent registered public accounting firm, whose unqualified report thereon, along with the Fund's financial statements, are included in the Fund's Annual Report to Shareholders (the "Annual Report") and are incorporated by reference into the SAI.
-Additional performance information for the Fund is included in the Annual Report.
-Copies of the Annual Report and the SAI may be obtained at the address and telephone number noted on the back page of this prospectus.
+The financial highlights have been audited by Tait, Weller and Baker LLP, the Fund's independent registered public accounting firm, whose unqualified report thereon, along with the Fund's financial statements, are included in the Fund's Form N-CSR and are incorporated by reference into the SAI, Additional performance information for the Fund is included in the annual and semi-annual reports.
+Additional performance information for the Fund is included in the annual and semi-annual reports.
+The Fund's Form N-CSR and the SAI are available at no cost from the Fund at the address and telephone number noted on the back page of this prospectus.
+The following information should be read in conjunction with the financial statements and notes thereto.